What is a Test Plan?

 - Master test plan: This is one single big plan combining all the other plans to be carried out on the software product.

-What all constitutes a test plan?
+What all constitutes a test plan or IEEE 829 test plan structure?

 Every test plan consists of a fixed set of parameters, the brief description of whose is given below: